 So, it is not surprising we get stuck in the f-f-f syndrome.
 Since there is no physical enemy out there ready to kill us or escape from, most of what stresses us is of a psychological nature.
 The result however is the same, the stress hormones remain in our bodies unused and can build up to dangerous levels, we all have heard that stress is a killer.
 We may think that the autonomic nervous system is beyond our control, but fortunately we can influence it through the practices of yoga – relaxation – meditation to regain internal harmony and balance so our body-mind feels safe again - giving it the time to rest and digest - heal and restore.

 Make a resolve with yourself to bring harmony and balance into your life with regular Yoga practices – regular tuning in and giving yourself permission of letting go.
 Enjoy!

 A foundational practice that guides you to noticing & experiencing your breath in your body - and adding some mental notation;

 inspired by Spiritual Teacher: Mary O'Malley

-This Mindful Body Scan is a foundational mindfulness practice that invites you to come into body & breath awareness; not trying to change your experience; but become aware of it as it unfolds with Intention, Attention and Curiosity.
+This Body Scan is a foundational mindfulness practice that invites you to come into present moment awareness of body & breath; not trying to change your experience; but become aware of it as it unfolds with Intention, Attention and Curiosity.